How Much Does an Executor Get Paid in Maine?

 Yes.
 Executors in Maine can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in Maine probate.
-Attorney fees are based on reasonable compensation.18-C M.R.S. § 3-719 (reasonable compensation; no statutory percentage); § 3-720 (estate litigation expenses)Verified May 7, 2026 Executor compensation is calculated separately from attorney fees.
+Attorney fees are based on reasonable compensation.18-C M.R.S. § 3-721 (court review of the reasonableness of attorney compensation; no statutory percentage); § 3-720 (reasonable attorney fees in estate litigation)Verified Jul 14, 2026 Executor compensation is calculated separately from attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the Maine probate attorney fee calculator.

 In-depth guides covering Maine probate laws, trust requirements, and estate planning strategies.